She hadn’t expected to like him.

 “It is a fun house,” he said.
 “A very fun house.”

-And took her down into a vast underground room, to the very foundations of the fun house, she reckoned: a room which gurgled and hissed.
+And took her down into a vast underground room, to the very foundations of the fun house: a room which gurgled and hissed.
 When he pulled back a wide black curtain on the far wall, there appeared a thick pane of glass beyond which a kingdom of strange sea animals drifted and knifed.

 He told her that it was an oceanic aquarium, and Abby thought the water, too, looked suffused with the green glowing light — or perhaps it was the color of the water itself.

 Kumulous stood by her side in front of the glass, and they watched the multicolored sea creatures, with their cataphracted bodies and wedge-shaped tails, soundlessly swish.

 Their human reflections hung ghostly on the thick relucent pane.

 Soon he directed her attention to a corner of this same room, wherein stood a large and technological-looking microscope the likes of which she’d never seen.